Online Learning Opportunities

 In July 2012, Senate Bill 289 was passed by Georgia Legislators and signed into law by the Governor.
 The new law established guidelines and expectations for how local school districts offer and provide notification to students and parents about online learning.
 While the legislation does not require an online course to graduate, it does provide an option for students to take an online learning option.

 Below are some important points about Senate Bill 289.

 - A student may take an online course even if the course is offered by Forsyth County.

-- Availability of online courses during the school day is subject to the availability of personnel to supervise online students and the capacity of the school to accommodate online learners.
+- The availability of online courses during the school day is subject to the availability of personnel to supervise online students and the capacity of the school to accommodate online learners.
 Check with your school counselor for more details regarding availability.

 Full-time and part-time online learning opportunities may be accessed through Forsyth Virtual Academy, Georgia Virtual School, or vendors and virtual schools listed on the Georgia Online Clearinghouse.
 The clearinghouse will assist parents and students in finding online courses, online course providers, and research guidelines that constitute high-quality online courses.

 Requests are subject to counselor and administrative approval.
 Parent/guardian approval must be obtained for students to take an online course.
 Parents/guardians of high school should complete the FCS Georgia Virtual School (GAVS) Intent to Participate form found in Parent Portal to approve.
 Parents/guardians of middle school students should reach out to their student's counselor.
 GAVS course requests for the 2024-2025 school year must be submitted by July 10, 2024.